 ‘In the mirror I could see her […] watching me weep.
 Her eyes were jubilant.
 Just for a moment, I wished her dead.
 Memento Mori’ [emphasis in the original] (p.
-108)
+108).

 ‘Je le regardai comme on regarde le Messie’ (p.
-36)
+36).

 ‘I gazed at him as one might the Messiah’ (p.
-23)
+23).

 ‘Entre vous [Fubuki] et moi [Amélie], il y a la même différence qu’entre Ryuichi Sakamoto et David Bowie’ (p.
-156)
+156).

 ‘There’s the same difference between you and me as there is between Ryuichi Sakamoto and David Bowie’ (p.
-110)
+110).

 These, and the profusion of similar references, attest to the systems of thought through which Amélie comprehends her Japanese experience, and the paradigms of meaning that serve her as she observes her human environment and attempts to make sense of it.